tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 RabbitMQ 版/动态与公告/新功能发布记录_intl_en.md

 <th width="20%">Documentation</th>
 </tr><tr>
 <td>Launched TDMQ for RabbitMQ</td>
-<td>TDMQ for RabbitMQ is Tencent's proprietary message queue service.
+<td>TDMQ for RabbitMQ is a proprietary message queue service developed by Tencent.
 It supports the AMQP 0-9-1 protocol and is fully compatible with all components and principles of Apache RabbitMQ.
 It also has the underlying benefits of computing-storage separation and flexible scaling.
 </td>
 <td>2021-09-25</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1112/43060">Overview</a></td>
 </tr></table>